emo-eth/mcp-rust-docs/README.md

 3. The tool definition uses Zod for parameter validation
 4. Console output is redirected to stderr to avoid breaking the MCP protocol
 5. The tool returns properly formatted MCP response objects
+6. The SSE implementation uses Express.js to provide HTTP endpoints

 ## Contributing